Whatsapp Icon

 What Kept Me Positive During the Journey

-When you go to a physicians office, you are mostly being treated like a number at the deli line, but I needed someone who would be with me and care for me because you will be with that oncologist for quite some time.
+When you go to a physician's office, you are mostly treated like a number at the deli line, but I needed someone who would be with me and care for me because you will be with that oncologist for quite some time.
 Even now, although I live closer in the DC-Maryland area and my oncologist is in New Jersey, because of my relationship with him, I travel once a year back to New Jersey for my follow-ups.
-So, it is essential while having technology and physicians to have oncologists that care for what they are doing.
+So, it is essential to have technology and physicians to have oncologists who care for what they are doing.

 Lessons During the Cancer Journey

 I no longer accept poor treatment.
-I will quickly walk out and away from anything that does not bring peace or add peace, joy, and tranquility to my life because I realized that life is precious.
+I will quickly walk out and away from anything that does not bring peace or add peace, joy, and tranquility to my life because I realize that life is precious.
 Did I pay attention to that before breast cancer?
 Absolutely no. But when you hear those words that you have cancer and go through a journey, you realize that life is so precious.
 So, I have made some significant changes, starting from moving from New Jersey to being closer to my daughter and granddaughter.
-I am not accepting jobs that are not fulfilling or good to me, and I have eliminated people in my life who had been in my life for a long time.
-But sometimes, when you make significant changes, people dont understand why.
-But I am doing it for myself to continue to live and keep the smile on my face.
+I am not accepting jobs that are not fulfilling or good for me, and I have eliminated people in my life who have been in my life for a long time.
+But sometimes, when you make significant changes, people don't understand why.
+But I am doing it for myself to continue to live and keep a smile on my face.

 Grateful in Life